 Access Network Options (if present).

 NOTE 1—S1G APs with dot11APPMActivated equal to true may enter Power Save mode.
-To prevent disruption of BSS traffic by an attacker setting the AP PM subfield (bit 15) in modified beacons, the AP PM subfield in S1G Beacon frames is protected by inclusion in the AAD.
+To prevent disruption of BSS traffic by an attacker setting the AP PM subfield (bit 15) in modified beacons, the AP PM subfield in S1G Beacon frames is protected by inclusion in the BIP(#195) AAD.

 NOTE 2—The Frame Control field in S1G Beacons does not contain Retry or More Data subfields.

-Figure 12-26 (BIP AAD construction for S1G Beacon frames without BCE) depicts the format of the AAD.
-The length of the AAD is 9-17 octets.
+Figure 12-26 (BIP AAD construction for S1G Beacon frames without BCE) depicts the format of the BIP(#195) AAD.
+The length of the BIP(#195) AAD is 9-17 octets.